 Artificial Sky – The Evolution of the Sun Indoor and the Moon between Poetry and Science

-Since the beginning of human history, human being was used to live in the outdoor having the sky as their house’s roof.
+Since the beginning of human history, humans lived outdoors, having the sky as their house’s roof.
 They were familiar with the light, with the sun and the sky.
 The fact that we were familiar to that condition is clear if we think about the wellbeing perceived while taking a walk, for example, in a park in a sunny day.
 Natural light was normally hosted in the eyes of those first men, and by hosting the sunlight their eyes were typically an aperture, a window to the sky.
 Men had always had this amazing possibility to be opened to universe, which is their original home.
 But they have somehow forgotten this when they discovered artificial light.

 In this context, CoeLux has created artificial skylights that, for the first time, simultaneously reproduce both sun and sky light, being virtually indistinguishable from real ceiling apertures.
 The goal is attained by recreating the experience of the infinite depth of the natural space, no matter how small and closed is the physical space where we live.
 CoeLux brakes the physical barrier of house walls, which normally detach us from universe, our home.

 This concept of hosting the light can be declined in the architectural environment; In fact, human eyes are nothing different from a window.
 So in a certain way human being can be consider as architecture too.
 CoeLux provides humans a portion of sky, allowing architecture to aim for infinity.